 Is there anything more relaxing than soaking in naturally occurring warm water, the snow falling softly around you?
 What if you add a festive cocktail from the poolside bar at Chico Hot Springs?
 The Gardiner area boasts two amazing locations for hot springs enthusiasts: Chico Hot Springs in Paradise Valley and the Boiling River just inside Yellowstone’s northern boundary.
 If you opt for the more rustic experience at the Boiling River, be sure to follow park regulations and only plan to soak during daytime hours.

 Winter at Chico Hot Springs & Resort/Courtesy of Chico Hot Springs

 Northern Yellowstone, accessed only via Gardiner in the winter months when many park roads are closed, is one of the premiere destinations in the world for watching wolves in the wild.
-Thanks to the Yellowstone Wolf Project, you can drive through the park and easily find expert information from park rangers and biologists who will be all too happy to share information about these incredible carnivores.
+While sightings aren't guaranteed, you can drive through the park and find expert information from park rangers and biologists who will be all too happy to share information about these incredible carnivores.
 You can also increase your chances of a sighting by going out with a Gardiner-based guide, who are intimately familar with the park and where to spot wildlife.

 Alpha Male in Yellowstone/Courtesy of Yellowstone NPS

 With jagged, snow-capped peaks and wildlife moving down to lower elevations, a sunny day in our area makes for the perfect scenic drive.
 This time of year, our favorites include the drive from Bozeman, Montana, to Gardiner via Paradise Valley, as well as the drive between Gardiner and Cooke City, Montana, located at Yellowstone’s Northeast Entrance.
 Be on the lookout for elk, deer, bison, and even wolves along the way!